ankitanand200193/devops10-k8s-aryan-mohan/Terraform/session2/Assignment/assignments/looping/looping.md

 Deploy Multiple EC2 Instances Using count

 ## Objective
-Create a Terraform configuration to deploy 3 AWS EC2 instances dynamically using the count meta-argument.
+Create a Terraform configuration to deploy three AWS EC2 instances dynamically using the count meta-argument.

 ## Requirements: